-With the development of Hypergraph Neural Networks (HGNNs) \cite{feng2019hypergraph,zhou2006learning,huang2015learning} have shown to be capable of capturing the high-order connectivity between nodes.
-HyperRec \cite{wang2020next} firstly attempts to leverage hypergraph structures for sequential recommendation by connecting items with hyperedges according to the interactions with users during different time periods.
-DHCF \cite{ji2020dual} proposes to construct hypergraphs for users and items respectively based on certain rules, to explicit capture the collaborative similarities via HGNNs.
-MBHT \cite{yang2022multi} combines hypergraphs with low-rank self-attention mechanism to capture the dynamic heterogeneous relationships between users and items.
-HCCF \cite{xia2022hypergraph} uses the contrastive information between hypergraph and interaction graph to enhance the recommendation performance.
+The development of Hypergraph Neural Networks (HGNNs) \citep{feng2019hypergraph,zhou2006learning,huang2015learning} have shown to be capable of capturing the high-order connectivity between nodes.
+HyperRec \citep{wang2020next} firstly attempts to leverage hypergraph structures for sequential recommendation by connecting items with hyperedges according to the interactions with users during different time periods.
+DHCF \citep{ji2020dual} proposes to construct hypergraphs for users and items respectively based on certain rules, to explicitly capture the collaborative similarities via HGNNs.
+MBHT \citep{yang2022multi} combines hypergraphs with a low-rank self-attention mechanism to capture the dynamic heterogeneous relationships between users and items.
+HCCF \citep{xia2022hypergraph} uses the contrastive information between hypergraph and interaction graph to enhance the recommendation performance.
 To extend the model's ability to multi-domain categories of items, H$^3$Trans \citep{xu2023correlative} incorporates two hyperedge-based modules and leverages hierarchical hypergraph propagation to transfer from domains.
 STHGCN \citep{yan2023spatio} formulates a spatio-temporal hypergraph structure for POI recommendation.